 There was a sharp dissent from the president of the commission.
-"I can in no matter consider the Mohegan Indians as a separate or sovereign state," he wrote.
-441 "[S]uch a position in this country, where the state and condition of Indians are known to every body, would be exposing majesty and sovereignty to ridicule. . . .
-"He Mohegans before the court were but British subjects, "enjoying both the benefit and protection of the English law, and all the privileges of British subjects. . . .
+"I can in no matter consider the Mohegan Indians as a separate or sovereign state," he wrote. "[S]uch a position in this country, where the state and condition of Indians are known to every body, would be exposing majesty and sovereignty to ridicule. . . ."
+The Mohegans before the court were but British subjects, "enjoying both the benefit and protection of the English law, and all the privileges of British subjects. . . .
 When special powers out of the course of the common law are given to commissioners for particular purposes, those powers are strictly to be pursued, and can in no manner be inlarged [sic] by implication . . .
-443

 It is difficult to find evidence that the ruling in Mohegan represented any sort of shift from local to central control over Indian affairs.
 As noted earlier, the individual colonies retained substantial jurisdiction over local Indian affairs, especially over Indian commerce, throughout the entire period of British rule.
-Moreover, while the ruling had incidental consequences for the jurisdiction of one commission, it was not
+Moreover, while the ruling had inci-

-^{435.} MOHEGAN PROCEEDINGS, supra note 2, at 124.
+435. MOHEGAN PROCEEDINGS, supra note 2, at 124.

-^{436.} SMITH, supra note 2, at 434.
+436. SMITH, supra note 2, at 434.

-^{437.} MOHEGAN PROCEEDINGS, supra note 2, at 124.
+437. MOHEGAN PROCEEDINGS, supra note 2, at 124.

-^{439.} Id. at 127; SMITH, supra note 2, at 434.
+439. Id. at 127; SMITH, supra note 2, at 434.
 Smith's quotations from the commission's proceedings are more in the nature of paraphrase than quotation.

-^{440.} SMITH, supra note 2, at 424, 427-28.
+440. SMITH, supra note 2, at 424, 427-28.

-^{441.} MOHEGAN PROCEEDINGS, supra note 2, at 128.
+441. MOHEGAN PROCEEDINGS, supra note 2, at 128.

-^{444.} See supra Parts II.B.2-3.
+444. See supra Parts II.B.2-3.

-really about which level of government should control Indian affairs.
+dental consequences for the jurisdiction of one commission, it was not really about which level of government should control Indian affairs.
 It was about what body of jurisprudence-law or equity-any tribunal adjudicating Indian title claims should employ.
 Such disputes had been common throughout the history of the English court system.
 However, individual colonies could and often did deal with the tribes under international law, as Connecticut itself had done by signing treaties with this very tribe.
 446